 - Mandatory Background Processes

 - Optional Background Processes

-- Slave Processes
+- Secondary Processes

 - Mandatory Background Processes

 Mandatory background processes are present in all typical database configurations.

-Optional Background Processes
+- Optional Background Processes

 An optional background process is any background process not defined as mandatory.

+- Secondary Processes

+Secondary processes are background processes that perform work on behalf of other processes.